Summer Marching Page...

 elsewhere, but want to join WSHSB marching band this summer.

-• Non-musician students wishing to try out for the guard unit at Pre-Camp on Friday, June 16.
+• Non-musician students wishing to try out for the very limited number of guard unit (GU) positions.

 • Students who want to review their basic marching skills.

-• Adult helpers who would like a basic one-day primer on WSHSB marching style.
+• Adult helpers who would like a basic primer on WSHSB marching style.

-This special Pre-Camp day is mandatory for all percussionists who wish to be part of the WSHSB drum line this summer.
+This special Pre-Camp morning from 9 to 12 is mandatory for all percussionists who wish to be part of the WSHSB drum-line this summer.
 Due to the additional responsibilities percussionists have in carrying equipment and continuously playing a cadence during parades, marching style and technique can slip.
 This Pre-Camp day will be dedicated to the review, drill and improvement of basic marching skills for percussionists.
 The objective will be to improve the overall marching style of the drum line.
 Individual and rank form will be targeted, reviewed and improved.
 Neither cadences nor equipment, other than drum sticks, will be used on this Pre-Camp day.
-Cadences and marching with equipment will be practiced during the regular week of FULL Marching Camp, June 19-23, as the drum line continues to improve their performance as well as support the band.
+Cadences and marching with equipment will be practiced during the regular week of FULL Marching Camp, June 17-21, as the drum line continues to improve their performance as well as support the band.

 Full Marching Camp

 June 17 – 21, Monday through Friday - 9am to 12pm each day

 at DuPage County Fair Grounds